 While The Eastern U.S. Freezes, It's Too Warm In Alaska

-While above average temperatures might sound good to much of the U.S. right now, it's too warm in rural Alaska.
+While above-average temperatures might sound good to much of the U.S. right now, it's too warm in rural Alaska.
 High temperatures 10 to 20 degrees above average are upsetting everything from recreation to hunting for food.

 Last Saturday, Maurice Andrews won the Kuskokwim River's first sled dog race of the season.